Our Top 3 Free SEO Add-On Tools To Boost Your Online Business

 Here's why we love these 3 easy-to-use SEO tools Wordtracker Scout, Answer The Public and Keywords Everywhere.

-With so many SEO tools on the web, some of which are brilliant, some of which are not, it's a little challenging to pick and stick with just one or two.
+With so many SEO tools on the web telling you 'how to do SEO', it's a little challenging to pick and stick with just one or two.

-The pressure to use dozens of SEO tools to optimise your website and articles can not only take up tons of time, but it can also be unproductive without much reward for your brand's rankings.
+The pressure to use dozens of SEO tools and services to optimise your website and articles can not only take up time, it can also be unproductive without much reward for your brand's rankings.

 So, what's the answer to SEO research?
 Which free SEO tools are quick and easy to use?
-And which online tools/apps/websites will actually propel your brand to the top of Google rankings?
+And which online tools/apps/websites will actually propel your big brand or small business to the top of Google rankings?
 Well, here at Words Do The Talking, we've chosen our 3 favourite SEO add-on tools which we believe are super-helpful, insightful and fun to use.

 No time to read the entire article?
 No problem.
 Just skim through the headlines in bold and read the summary sentence underneath to get the answers you need - fast.